 A few years back I discovered the trick that’s going to change your life: roll your cookie dough between sheets of parchment paper before you chill it.

-Cut the cookie dough in half, like you normally would.
-Then, sandwich each half between two sheets of Reynolds Kitchens Parchment Paper with SmartGrid.
-Roll out the dough like you normally would, and use the guidelines on the parchment paper to help with your rectangular shape.
+Roll the dough: Cut the cookie dough in half or into thirds, like you normally would.
+Then, sandwich each half between two sheets of Parchment Paper.
+Roll out the dough to ¼″ thick, and use the guidelines on the parchment paper to help with your rectangular shape.

 My favorite part about decorating cookies like this are adding eyes.
 I love seeing how they turn out dependent on how the eyeballs land.
 Confused?
 Scared?
 Happy?